 Our bylaws authorize our Board of Directors to appoint from among its members one or more committees consisting of one or more directors.
-Our Board of Directors has established an Audit Committee, a Compensation Committee, and a Nominations and Corporate Governance Committee, each consisting entirely of independent directors as "independence" is defined by the listing standards of Nasdaq and by the SEC.
+Our Board of Directors has established an Audit Committee, a Compensation Committee, and a Nominations and Corporate Governance Committee, each consisting entirely of independent directors as "independence" is defined by the listing standards of Nasdaq and by the SEC, and a Sustainability Committee, which consists of a majority of independent directors.